leosch93/dynamixel_mx_106/README.md

 Unfortunately the ROS doesn't recognize the motor Variations tried were changing:

-baud rate
-protocol version
-Motor ID
+baud rate, protocol version, motor ID

-Nether of these were the source of the error
+Nether of these were the source of the error.